fanswoo/attachment/README.md

 ## Fanswoo/Attachment for Filament

-This package provides a Filament resource that shows you all of the activity logs and detailed view of each log created using the `spatie/laravel-activitylog` package.
-It also provides a relationship manager for related models.
+This package provides files and pictures upload manager. it can also support Filament forms field.

 ### Requirements